Contact event manager

-In Niger, SaharaConservation has successfully spearheaded two translocations of West African giraffes to Gadabeji Biosphere Reserve, in collaboration with the Giraffe Conservation Foundation, and captive breeding of North African ostriches (extinct in the wild in Niger).
+In Niger, SaharaConservation spearheaded two translocations of West African giraffes to Gadabeji Biosphere Reserve in collaboration with the Giraffe Conservation Foundation and captive breeding of North African ostriches.
 SaharaConservation and partners are currently assessing the most effective ways to conserve a sub-population of dama gazelle, as well as engaging in conservation initiatives for six vulture species and three species of Sahel and Sahara bustards.

 SaharaConservation also provides the in-country logistics for health and dental missions serving the populations around the GBR in collaboration with Education et Santé sans Frontière (ESAFRO) and L’Afrique à Cœur.